 Notter: “At a task force meeting at the American Legislators Exchange Council, a slide was presented to highlight our state and the ridiculous carbon tax proposal.”

-Objection: ALEC is a heavily biased and compromised source.
+Objection: ALEC is a biased and compromised source.
 Rep Notter likely saw the slide she mentioned on one of the all-expenses-paid ALEC conferences she attended.
-ALEC is described by SourceWatch this way:
+The ALEC organization is described by SourceWatch this way:

-Rather than relying on the IPCC’s AR6, a report compiled by hundreds of the world's leading climate scientists and economists which mentions carbon pricing over 500 times and strongly recommends cash-back carbon pricing, or the near-universal recommendations for cash-back carbon pricing by leading national and state economists, Notter seems to be guided by the out-of-state, fossil fuel industry-funded front group ALEC.
+Rather than relying on legitimate scientific knowledge, such as that provided in the IPCC’s AR6, a report compiled by hundreds of the world's leading climate scientists and economists which mentions carbon pricing over 500 times and strongly recommends cash-back carbon pricing, or the near-universal recommendations for cash-back carbon pricing by leading national and state economists, Notter seems to be guided by the out-of-state, fossil fuel industry-funded front group ALEC.

-Correction: Our state legislators should look for policy guidance from national and local economists, not fossil fuel industry-funded front groups.
+Correction: Our state legislators should look for policy guidance from major scientific organizations and national and local economists, not fossil fuel industry-funded front groups.
 See page 3 for a list of local economists who support carbon fee and dividend at https://drive.google.com/file/d/1qr-s0QyvYTmE5ttsLn_KBOmQqdy69Emk/view.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9567&end=9593&autoplay=1